 However, for the BL refrigerator, $q=1$ will never be attainable due to the kinetic energy contribution~\cite{benjamin08} and consequently $\varepsilon^{\ast}_{q}$ will be less than $\varepsilon^{\ast}_{max}$.

 These predictions of linear irreversible thermodynamics concerning $\eta^{\ast}$ and $\varepsilon^{\ast}$ have not been verified when temperature is spatially inhomogeneous.
-One of our objectives is to investigate the validity of linear irreversible theory via numerical simulation of the inertial Langevin equation.
+One of our objectives is to investigate the validity of linear irreversible finite time thermodynamics for the BL heat-engine and heat pump via numerical simulation of the inertial Langevin equation.

-From Fig.~\ref{fig:motor_qke} we find that the power $-\dot{W}$ reaches a maximum at an optimum value of the load $F^{\ast}$.
-We then evaluate the efficiency at $F^{\ast}$, which is the efficiency at maximum power, as a function of $\Delta T$.
+From Fig.~\ref{fig:motor_qke} we find that the power output $-\dot{W}$ reaches a maximum at an optimum value of the load $F^{\ast}$.
+We evaluates the efficiency at $F^{\ast}$, which is the efficiency at maximum power, as a function of $\Delta T$.
 In Fig.~\ref{fig:motor_effmaxpowermassDT}, we plot as a function of $\Delta T$, the Curzon-Ahlborn efficiency $\eta^{*}_{max}$, $\eta^{*}$ obtained from numerical solution of the inertial Langevin equation and the efficiency at maximum power predicted by linear response theory, namely $\eta^{\ast}_{q}$.
-In order to determine $\eta^{\ast}_{q}$ we have to find $q$, which is evaluated from the values of the Onsager coefficients, numerically.
+In order to determine $\eta^{\ast}_{q}$ we have to find $q$, which was evaluated from the values of the Onsager coefficients, numerically.
 As the kinetic energy contribution is proportional to the temperature difference, it diminishes $\eta^{*}$ to zero as $\Delta T\rightarrow \infty$, thus contradicting the results of Ref.~\cite{asfaw04}, obtained using overdamped models.
-There is an optimum $\Delta T$ at which $\eta^{*}$ reaches a maximum but it is far below $\eta^{*}_{max}$.
-In the linear response regime, there is good agreement between $\eta^{\ast}$ and $\eta^{\ast}_{q}$, as shown in the inset of Fig.~\ref{fig:motor_effmaxpowermassDT}b.
+There is an optimum $\Delta T$ at which $\eta^{*}$ reaches a weak maximum but it is far below $\eta^{*}_{max}$.
+In the linear response regime, there is good agreement between $\eta^{\ast}$ and $\eta^{\ast}_{q}$, as shown in the inset of Fig.~\ref{fig:motor_effmaxpowermassDT}.